phac-nml/irida/doc/developer/setup/index.md

 * `aws.access.key=ACCESS_KEY`
 * `aws.secret.key=SECRET_KEY`

-See [AWS S3 Bucket Storage Setup](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html) for instructions on how to setup an S3 storage.
+See [AWS S3 Bucket Storage Setup](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html) for instructions on how to setup S3 storage.

 There is no other configuration necessary in IRIDA to use cloud based storage.
-After adding these values to the configuration file you should be able to start up IRIDA, and it will use the cloud based storage that is defined.
+After adding these values to the configuration file you should be able to start up IRIDA, and it will use the cloud based storage that is configured.

 ### Testing IRIDA